-The US-China tax treaty was signed in 1984 and came into affect in 1987.
+The US-China tax treaty was signed in 1984 and came into effect in 1987.
 Unlike many other US tax treaties, it hasn’t been updated since or added to since.

 The purpose of the treaty is to prevent double taxation for Americans living in China and Chinese citizens living in the US.
 The principle way it achieves this is by allowing expats to claim Chinese tax credits against US taxes paid on US sourced income, and US tax credits against Chinese source income.
 So US expats living in China must file both Chinese and US taxes.